Anti-ISIS Syrian General Accused Of Killing U.S. Journalist Is Reported To Have Died

 Earlier this year, Zahreddine was added to a European Union sanctions list for his role in "violent repression against the civilian population, including during the siege of Baba Amr in February 2012."

 Upon news of his death, tribute videos posted by Assad regime supporters on YouTube garnered thousands of views.
 Supporters on Twitter posted pictures allegedly of Zahreddine's coffin arriving in Damascus.
-And they shared a graphic image of the general smiling in front of mutilated corpses that dangle on a string, their limbs ripped off and lying scattered on the ground.
+And they shared a graphic image of the general smiling in front of mutilated corpses dangling on a string, their limbs ripped off and lying scattered on the ground.
 Many declared him a "hero."

 Some adorned his picture with hearts and roses, along with wishes that he may now rest in peace.
-Others, though, posted his image with messages expressing relief that a man they considered a war criminal has met his end.
+Others, though, posted his image with messages expressing relief that a man they considered a war criminal had met his end.